aedobbyn/workflow-helpers/git_workflow_r.md

 * Undo the last few commits by creating a new commit
 	* `git revert HEAD~2`
 		* Make a new commit that is the same as `HEAD~2`
-		* This doesn't alter any commit history
+		* This doesn't alter any commit history, it just tacks on a new commit to the end

 <br>